This is a great dating story about a divorced friend of mine who was dating a player (or so I thought.)

 “Dump this guy,” I would tell my friend.
 “Just stop answering these self-centered texts that are making you feel like he’s stringing you along.
 He’s clearly hot and cold, mostly cold.

-So, a few days ago, another friend of mine (who doesn’t know my other friend) tells me she just started dating this amazing guy.
+So, a few months later, another friend of mine (who doesn’t know my other friend) tells me she just started dating this amazing guy.
 Describing him as “attentive, sweet, kind, thoughtful, and affectionate,” she said it’s really nice that he is so committed.

 ‘Wow, that’s refreshing!’
 I’m thinking.
 I love guys like him—not afraid to show affection and not afraid to commit.

 But then, I find out it’s the same guy!
-So what gives?
+What?!

 Here is what I realized about this story.
 Was my first friend dating a player?
 I don’t think people can be classified as “players” on a permanent basis.
 In other words, if someone is a player, it’s because of one of two reasons:

 1. He hasn’t met the right person.

 2. He’s not in a place where he’s ready to commit.